 If you’re suffering from this, visit Anthony G Corbo DDS in Ft.
 Lauderdale, FL for the best quality emergency dental care and services.

-A root canal is a procedure by which one can save a tooth that has become badly infected.
-The dentist drills a hole in the tooth and removes the infected pulp and nerve before thoroughly cleaning and sealing it.
-This prevents infection from spreading throughout the mouth and abscesses from forming in the gums, tooth or jaw.
+A root canal is a procedure used to save a tooth that has gotten severely infected.
+Here, the dentist drills a hole in the tooth and removes the infected pulp and nerve, then fully cleans and caps it.
+This prevents infection from spreading throughout the mouth and the formation of abscesses in the gums, teeth, or jaw.